distribution/distribution/README.md

 # Lighthouse, a decentralized fork of Distribution

-The toolset to pack, ship, store, and deliver content over IPFS.
+The toolset to pack, ship, store, and deliver content over IPFS / Filecoin.

 This repository's main product is the Open Source Registry implementation for storing and distributing container images using the